hunter-teacher-cert/unit_plan-power-on-grade-2-5/lessons.md

 **Mini-Lesson:**

-Frontload a review of the vocabulary with definitions Read Chapter 1 of “Power On” book by: Jean J. Ryoo and Jane Margolis
+Frontload a review of the vocabulary with definitions

+Read Chapter 1 of “Power On” book by: Jean J. Ryoo and Jane Margolis

 **Partner Work:**

 Have vocabulary words in a bowl and each partnership picks 1 term.

 Students work in partnerships (driver/navigator) to complete the Animate a Name activity on Scratch for one of the terms and include the definition for the word in their own words.

 **Share:**

-Students jigsaw share out their definition
+Students jigsaw share out their definition.

 Vocabulary words will be combined into a Scratch Studio for future student reference.